The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: The ideal fluid system as a sub-algebra of the Vlasov system

 The dual space $\mathfrak{g}^*$ is the set of \emph{distribution functions}; for an observable $\psi\in \mathfrak{g}$ and a distribution function $f\in\mathfrak{g}^*$,

 evaluates the mean value of $\psi$ over the distribution function $f$ (see Remarks\,\ref{remark:pure_state} and \ref{remark:adjoint_action}).

 The function space $\mathfrak{g}^*$ of distributions will be the Poisson manifold with the following construction (corresponding here to the phase space $M$ of the examples discussed in Sec.\,\ref{sec:examples}).
-On the space $\mathfrak{V}=C^\infty(\mathfrak{g}^*)$ (the set of generalized observables defined for distributions=mixed states; see Remark\,\ref{remark:pure_state}), the Vlasov Lie-Poisson bracket \cite{Morrison1980,Morrison1982} is defined as follows:
+On the space $\mathfrak{V}=C^\infty(\mathfrak{g}^*)$ (the set of generalized observables defined for distributions=mixed states; see Remark\,\ref{remark:pure_state}), the Poisson-Vlasov Lie-Poisson bracket\cite{Morrison1980,Morrison1982} (see also Refs.\;\onlinecite{MW1982,IBB1984,MMW1984,Lainz2019}) is defined as follows:

 where $\partial_f H \in T^*{\mathfrak{V}} =\mathfrak{g}$ is the gradient of $H\in \mathfrak{V}$ (see Remark\,\ref{remark:Lie-Poisson}).
 Integrating by parts, we may rewrite (\ref{kinetic_Lie-Poisson}) as